fabriziogaliano/docker-cpuminer/README.md

 # docker-cpuminer CRYPTONIGHT ( MONERO [XMR] )
-This is a Docker images multi-threaded CPU miner for MONER and Other crypto from " Pooler "
+Docker image multi-threaded CPU miner for MONER and Other cryptocurrencies

 # USAGE